ErMapsh/react-Textutil-project/readme.md

-Software are use for react js is node js. after installing we directly create sample react js application in js using [npx create-react-app [folder name]], after that we want to run this application using [npm start], and application run on localhost everytime we use [npm run build] cmd for using nodejs
+Software are use for react js is node js. after installing we directly create sample react js application in js using [npx create-react-app [folder name]], after that we can run this application using [npm start], and application run on localhost everytime, we can use [npm run build] cmd for build production of model/stable model

 ## Property and property Types :

-Prop are send form app.js to components files using shortcut from react extension is easy to implement a code. we can set prop types as like that:
+Prop are send form app.js to components files using prefix shotform from react extension is easy to implement a code. we can set prop types as like that:

 we can set prop-types using Proptyeps module